 During the winter months, the condensate pipe that carries condensate water from the boiler to the drain can freeze, causing the boiler to shut down.
 Thaw the pipe using warm water or a hot water bottle, and make sure the pipe is insulated to prevent future freezing.
-To find out how you can fix a frozen condensate yourself, you can read our blog Here
+We’ve written a short guide on how you can fix a frozen condensate pipe yourself.

 No Heating or Hot Water:

 This is one of the most common boiler problems, and it can be caused by a variety of faults.
 If you’re experiencing no heating or hot water, there are a few things you can check before calling a qualified engineer.

 First, check your thermostat to make sure it’s set to the correct temperature and functioning properly.
 If the thermostat is working correctly, you should check the pilot light or ignition.
 Make sure they are both working and try relighting the pilot light if it’s out.
 If you still have no heating or hot water, it’s best to contact a qualified engineer to diagnose and fix the issue.

 If you’re experiencing radiator faults and your radiators aren’t heating up properly, there are a few things you can check yourself before calling a qualified engineer.
 Firstly, make sure that all radiator valves are open and that the system is fully pressurised.